Frameright/image-display-control-wordpress/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Stable Tag: 0.0.2

 An easy way to leverage image cropping metadata on your site.
+Made by Frameright.
 Power to the pictures!

 == Description ==